theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-chart-display.md

 ## Description

-`furo-ui5-chart-display`
- Component to display charts with apex the apex charts lib (https://github.com/apexcharts/apexcharts.js).
+The furo-ui5-chart-display is the render component to display charts with apex the apex charts lib (https://github.com/apexcharts/apexcharts.js).

  Use `furo-ui5-chart` to connect your data.